Internationalism (politics): Fourth International

-The fourth and last socialist international was founded by Leon Trotsky and his followers in 1938 in opposition to the Third International and the direction taken by the USSR under the leadership of Joseph Stalin.
+The fourth and final socialist international was founded by Leon Trotsky and his followers in 1938 in opposition to the Third International and the direction taken by the USSR under the leadership of Joseph Stalin.
 The Fourth International declared itself to be the true ideological successor of the original Comintern under Lenin, carrying on the banner of proletarian internationalism which had been abandoned by Stalin's Comintern.
 A variety of still active left-wing political organizations claim to be the contemporary successors of Trotsky's original Fourth International.

-Internationalism in practise
+Internationalism in practice

 The 4th World Congress of the Communist International established the legal framework for internationalist collaboration and the foundation of agricultural and industrial communes within the USSR.
-Up until World War II, between seventy to eighty thousand internationalist-minded workers moved to the Soviet Union from abroad.
+Up until World War II, between seventy and eighty thousand internationalist-minded workers moved to the Soviet Union from abroad.
 The call for internationalist solidarity attracted settlers from countries such as Austria, Czechoslovakia, Denmark, Estonia, Germany, Italy, Sweden, Uruguay and the United States.
-One of first communes was formed by 123 workers of the Ford Motor Company’s Highland Park factory.
+One of first communes was formed by 123 workers of the Ford Motor Company's Highland Park factory.
 Led by the Detroit-based engineer Arthur Adams (1885–1969) the cooperative arrived in 1921 to set up the first automobile plant of the USSR (Likhachev Plant) in the vicinity of Moscow.
 While most communes were short-lived and disbanded by 1927, others such as Interhelpo, an internationalist commune founded 1923 by Ido-speakers in Czechoslovakia, played an important role in the industrialization and urbanization of Soviet Central Asia.
 By 1932, the Frunze-based cooperative comprised members from 14 different ethnicities who had developed an organic pathwork working language referred to as "spontánne esperanto".
 Being a product of the New Economic Policy, after Stalin's Great Break most internationalist communes operating in the USSR were either shut down or collectivized.